-- Literature Reviews (20%) There are several literature reviews where you will be asked to read a research paper on a model and give a 5-10 min. presentation on the paper. - Projects (30%) There will be several projects based on the models we are working on. - Homework and activities (10%) Regular activities will be collected. - Exam (15%) - Final Project (25%) Presentation of work during final exam time.
+- Literature Reviews (9%) There are several literature reviews where you will be asked to read a research paper on a model and give a 5-10 min. presentation on the paper. - Projects (29%) There will be several projects based on the models we are working on. - Homework and activities (20%) Regular activities will be collected. - Comprehensive Exam (14%) In class exam near end of semester. - Final Project (24%) Presentation of work during final exam time. - Class Participation (4%) Attending and participation in regularly scheduled zoom meetings

-Approximate minimal percentages required to obtain a given grade are:
+Approximate minimal percentages required to obtain a given grade are standard and given in the following table: